Fighting for Injured Roughnecks, Drivers & Other Oil Rig Injury Survivors in Baton Rouge

 Louisiana has seen some of the worst oil rig accidents in U.S. history:

-• Deepwater Horizon explosion and spill: On April 20, 2010, an explosion and fire on the Deepwater Horizon rig about 40 miles off the Louisiana coast claimed 11 lives and resulted in a 3-month spill of approximately 134 million gallons of oil into the Gulf.
-The spill formed an oil slick that extended over more than 57,500 square miles.
+Deepwater Horizon explosion and spill: On April 20, 2010, an explosion and fire on the Deepwater Horizon rig approximately 41 miles off the Louisiana coast claimed 11 lives and triggered a three-month spill of approximately 134 million gallons of oil into the Gulf, forming a slick covering more than 57,500 square miles.

-• Black Elk Energy Production Platform Explosion: At about 9:00 a.m. on November 16, 2012, an explosion and fire occurred on a Black Elk Energy platform about 17 miles off the coast of Grand Isle.
-Three workers were killed, and several others were injured.
-Black Elk was ultimately convicted of worker safety and Clean Water Act violations.
+Black Elk Energy Production Platform Explosion: On November 16, 2012, an explosion and fire erupted on a Black Elk Energy platform about 17 miles off the coast of Grand Isle, killing three workers and injuring several others.
+Black Elk was later convicted of worker safety and Clean Water Act violations.

-• Lake Pontchartrain Rig Explosion: On October 15, 2017, an oil and gas platform operated by Clovelly Oil Co. suddenly exploded, killing one worker and injuring seven others.
-The rig was operating on Lake Pontchartrain, just north of Kenner, Louisiana, and was undergoing maintenance at the time of the incident.
+Lake Pontchartrain Rig Explosion: On October 15, 2017, a platform operated by Clovelly Oil Co. exploded on Lake Pontchartrain just north of Kenner, killing one worker and injuring seven others.
+The rig was undergoing maintenance at the time of the blast.

-Whether caused by poorly maintained equipment, lax safety standards, or aging machinery, these oil rig accidents in and off the coast of Louisiana have had catastrophic, ongoing consequences.
+Whether caused by poorly maintained equipment, lax safety standards, or aging machinery, these accidents have had catastrophic, lasting consequences for workers and their families.

 Types of Oil Rig Accidents in Baton Rouge & Louisiana

-Whether their day begins in a Port Allen control room, at a Gonzales pump site, or as part of a crew heading to a Gulf offshore platform, oil rig workers face significant risks each day on the job when safety is not prioritized.
+Whether a worker’s day begins in a Port Allen control room, at a Gonzales pump site, or on a crew heading out to a Gulf offshore platform, the risks are real and serious when safety isn’t prioritized.

 Some of the most common oil rig accidents in Louisiana include: